mikkohei13/havistin/readme.md

     - (Try sending invalid file)
     - !!!
 Save sent id's into an array in the db.json, and read them from an array using loop on handlbards template (will make easier to allow multiple sends per file in the future)
 - Sanitize user input?
+- Muuta ui -> app
+- Decouple pluscode from usercode -> can start using without pluscode, if email feature is not used
+- Move files to ./storage
+- Move secrets to root, update gitignore
+- Production in Docker, with volume to store the data
+- Remove mrngan from app.js and package

 Note about JS: